George Holden (professor): Research

 Holden has researched the problem of corporal punishment of children, parenting practices and cognitions, and family violence, in addition to other topics.
 In 2014 Holden released a study that showed evidence that parents that favor corporal punishment are prone to changing their minds on its usefulness if shown how the punishment can negatively affect their child.
 In addition to his research, Holden has discussed parenting and child abuse issues and controversies in the media, and has written for periodicals including the New York Times.
 In addition to research articles, he has published books on the subject including Parents and the Dynamics of Child Rearing, and he was the co-editor of the books Children Exposed to Marital Violence, and The Handbook of Family Measurement Techniques.
 He is also the author of Parenting: A Dynamic Perspective.

 Honors

-Holden is a fellow of the Association for Psychological Science, member of the American Professional Society on the Abuse of Children, the International Society for the Child Abuse and Neglect, and the Society for Research in Child Development.
+Holden is a fellow of the Association for Psychological Science, and was a various academic organizations including the American Professional Society on the Abuse of Children, the International Society for the Child Abuse and Neglect, and the Society for Research in Child Development.
 In 2018 he received the Distinguished Career Award from the International Society for the Prevention of Child Abuse and Neglect.
-He received the Outstanding Mentor Award from the Society for Research in Human Development in 2010.
+He also received the Outstanding Mentor Award from the Society for Research in Human Development in 2010.